shateq/adventure_time/README.md

 [![deno.land](https://shield.deno.dev/x/adventure_time)](https://deno.land/x/adventure_time)

-Deno-ready TypeScript library for searching through _AT_ transcript pages.
+Deno-ready (+ node support) TypeScript library for searching through _AT_ transcript pages.
 Fetches pages from _AT_ fandom website and parses it to be accessible from library.

 > ⚠️ Alpha stage!
 Breaking the breaking changes!